Patient review and coordination

 • Vision Care/optometrist

-Yes, you can get transportation to most medical appointments.
-If you need transportation to a medical appointment, you can call the transportation coordinator for your area and ask about the types of services offered.
+Yes, you can get transportation to most health care appointments.
+If you need transportation to a health care appointment, you can call the transportation coordinator for your area and ask about the types of services offered.
 Visit Transportation Services (nonemergency) to locate a Transportation Coordinator.

 What are my hearing rights?